Summary of MFA Degree Requirements

 Reading and Critical Inquiry for the Thesis Semester

-As in the previous semesters, the final semester includes a reading component (approximately 20 works of poetry, fiction, nonfiction, or critical prose), and these readings are listed in the annotated bibliography.
+As in the previous semesters, the final semester includes a reading component (at least 20 works of poetry, fiction, nonfiction, or critical prose), and these readings are listed in the annotated bibliography.
 The student’s reading informs the creative manuscript and furnishes material for the graduate presentation given during the final residency.

 Submitting the Thesis

-The student must submit one electronic or hard copy final and formatted draft of the thesis to his or her advisor by the thesis due date.
+Student must submit one electronic or hard copy final and formatted draft of the thesis to their advisor by the thesis due date.
 Once the advisor has given written approval of the creative manuscript and thesis layout by either email or letter, the student may proceed with printing and binding the thesis.
 In addition, the student should submit an electronic copy of the final draft to the MFA office via Moodle to be saved in the student’s electronic file.
 The advisor completes the Narrative Transcript, which includes an overall evaluation of the creative manuscript, recommendation concerning its approval for fulfilling the degree requirements, and appropriate revision suggestions, if any.
 The MFA director and/or one other member of the MFA faculty or Academic Board may also read the thesis.

 If these readers do not approve the creative manuscript, the student may enroll in up to two additional semesters to complete it.
 If the revised manuscripts from these semesters are not successful, the student will be dismissed from the program.